Cataract Evaluation in Los Angeles

 Premium Laser Cataract Surgery

-The LenSx femtosecond laser can perform several steps of the cataract operation in an automated and more predictable fashion than is currently practiced.
-It promises to achieve greater accuracy in optical outcomes and will be available as an option for selected cases.
+The femtosecond laser can perform several steps of the cataract operation in an automated and more predictable fashion than is currently practiced.
+It promises to achieve greater accuracy in optical outcomes and is available as an option for selected cases.

-Dr. Samuel Masket, Dr. Nicole Fram, and Dr. Juliet Chung offer a revolutionary new form of Premium Cataract Surgery.
-Employing the LenSx Femtosecond laser for added precision in key parts of the cataract surgical procedure, our surgeons anticipate the safest and most reliable outcomes for our cataract surgery patients.
+Dr. Samuel Masket, Dr. Nicole Fram, Dr. Juliet Chung, and Dr. Steven Naids offer a revolutionary new form of Premium Cataract Surgery.
+Employing femtosecond laser for added precision in key parts of the cataract surgical procedure, our surgeons anticipate the safest and most reliable outcomes for our cataract surgery patients.
 Although present levels of surgery are a virtual miracle of modern medicine, the new premium laser assisted method promises even greater accuracy.

 Dr. Masket was the first surgeon to adapt the femtosecond laser technology for the purpose of cataract surgery in experimental work as early as 2004.
 He and Dr. Fram published this work in the Journal of Cataract and Refractive Surgery in 2010.
-Now, use of this laser for our patients has become a reality, and we are among the first users of the laser in the US.
-Specialty Surgery Center in Beverly Hills, where the surgery will be performed is among the first 15 centers in the country to house the laser.
+Now, the use of this laser for our patients has become a reality, and is a fast and painless way to enhance your surgery.

 After the Femtosecond laser portion of the cataract surgery is complete, we then perform state-of-the-art, minimally invasive, cataract surgery called phacoemulsification ("phaco") surgery.
 First, the eye is numbed with anesthesia.
 Then a tiny incision is made in the eye to make room for a small ultrasonic probe.
 This probe breaks up, or emulsifies, the cloudy lens into tiny pieces.
 The pieces are then suctioned out through the probe.
 After the cloudy lens has been removed, a new artificial lens, or IOL, is implanted into the eye.